-Spondylitis is a relatively rare form of chronic, progressive arthritis that sometimes runs in families.
-The most common type is ankylosing spondylitis, an inflammatory condition that primarily affects the joints in the lower back where the spine meets the hips.
-Ankylosing spondylitis can produce symptoms like back pain and stiffness, and also can cause the spine to gradually lose flexibility over time.
+Spondylitis is a relatively rare form of chronic progressive arthritis that sometimes carries a genetic component.
+The most common type is ankylosing spondylitis — an inflammatory condition that primarily affects the joints in the lower back where the spine meets the hips.
+Ankylosing spondylitis can produce symptoms like back pain and stiffness, as well as cause the spine to gradually lose flexibility over time.
 In severe cases, this can lead to an exaggerated curvature of the spine.

 Presently, there is no known cure for ankylosing spondylitis.
-Therefore, the goals of treatment are usually to manage pain and inflammation and slow its progression.
-These goals can often be accomplished with the doctor-recommended conservative treatments outlined in the following article.
+Therefore, the goals of treatment are usually to manage pain and inflammation as well as slow down its progression.
+These objectives can often be accomplished with the doctor-recommended conservative treatments outlined in the following article.

 Conservative spondylitis treatment

-After confirming a diagnosis and evaluating a patient’s symptoms, a physician can recommend ways to reduce the discomfort of ankylosing spondylitis.
-Some conservative approaches that many people find helpful include:
+After confirming a diagnosis and evaluating a patient’s symptoms, a doctor can recommend ways to reduce the discomfort of ankylosing spondylitis.
+Some nonsurgical approaches that many people find helpful include:

-- Medications — Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) are usually the first-line treatment for ankylosing spondylitis.
-If NSAIDs do not provide adequate relief, a physician may prescribe a stronger, second-line medication, such as a disease-modifying anti-rheumatic drug (DMARD) or a tumor necrosis factor (TNF) blocker.
+- Pain medications.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) are usually the first-line treatment for ankylosing spondylitis.
+If NSAIDs do not provide adequate relief, a doctor may prescribe a stronger, second-line medication, such as disease-modifying antirheumatic drugs (DMARDs) or a tumor necrosis factor (TNF) blocker.

-- Exercise — Regular physical activity can enhance spinal flexibility, strengthen core muscles, improve posture and reduce back pain.
+- Low-impact exercise.
+Regular physical activity can enhance spinal flexibility, strengthen core muscles, improve posture and reduce back pain.
 A physical therapist can be an excellent resource, especially if he or she has prior experience in helping patients address ankylosing spondylitis symptoms.

 Surgical spondylitis treatment

-In the most advanced cases of ankylosing spondylitis, treatment options may include surgery to address kyphosis (exaggerated rounding of the back) and to provide some measure of spinal mobility.
-Though Laser Spine Institute does not provide minimally invasive surgery to treat spondylitis, our care team can help you find alternative treatments to help reduce your pain.
+In the most advanced cases of ankylosing spondylitis, treatment options may include surgery to address kyphosis, which is the exaggerated rounding of the back, and to provide some measure of spinal mobility.
+Though Laser Spine Institute does not provide minimally invasive surgery to treat spondylitis, our dedicated team can help you find alternative treatments to help reduce your pain.
 To learn more, contact us so we can help guide you on your journey to wellness.